Why Hur’s testimony isn’t leaving either party happy: From the Politics Desk

 On the other end of the scale, there’s 1980, when Jimmy Carter obtained the needed delegates on June 3.
 But his Democratic primary opponent, Ted Kennedy, battled all the way until the August convention, pursuing a rules change that would free delegates from their existing commitments and allow them to vote for him instead.
 (The effort failed, of course.)
 It could be argued, then, that the Carter-Ronald Reagan campaign was much shorter than 155 days.

 Similarly subjective issues arise in other election years too, including the current one.
-While the formal delegate thresholds will be met tonight or early in the morning, media outlets (including NBC News) already declared Trump the presumptive Republican nominee last week after Nikki Haley dropped out.
+While the formal delegate thresholds will be met tonight or early in the morning, media outlets already declared Trump the presumptive Republican nominee last week after Nikki Haley dropped out.

 Was that the real start of the general election?
 Or was it even earlier than that?
 Even as Haley continued to campaign after Trump’s Iowa and New Hampshire victories, it was taken as a given that he’d be the GOP nominee, and the Trump and Biden teams were already aiming their fire at each other.